 Following the developments of private equity investment registered in Europe, the total amount of assets under management in the private equity sector maintained the growth trend of previous years.
-Some signs of the economic crisis remain evident in the unwillingness of domestic and foreign players to invest.

-However, although turnaround and distressed transactions still represent the majority of private equity deals in Portugal, there has been a visible decrease in these types of transactions, replaced by a trend for growth investment and management buyouts.
-This rebalancing of distressed private equity, undertaken by more speculative participants, through more conservative transactions, indicates that the market has matured and traditional investors are becoming more confident in the domestic business fabric.
+However, although turnaround transactions still represented the majority of private equity deals in Portugal in 2018, there has been a continued decrease in this type of transaction, replaced by a trend for growth investment and management buyouts.
+This rebalancing of private equity, undertaken by more speculative participants through more conservative transactions, indicates that the market has matured and traditional investors are becoming more confident in the domestic business fabric.

-Other factors, such as new private equity firms becoming active in the domestic market, political and regulatory stability, low interest rates, an increase in financial fund willingness to invest in certain transactions, and several positive macroeconomic forecasts, all augur well for the development of the private equity sector in the coming years.
+Other factors, such as new private equity firms becoming active in the domestic market, increased appetite of global private equity firms in the Iberian and Portuguese markets, political and regulatory stability, low interest rates, an increase in financial fund willingness to invest in certain transactions, and several positive macroeconomic forecasts, all augur well for the development of the private equity sector in Portugal in the coming years.